 I had a panicked moment because e-Transfers were missing on launch and having all my money in my Koho account meant I couldn't pay my rent.
 I checked the Jira tickets where a lot of other people had raised the issue which was labeled "coming soon".When was the last time you had a gripe with a Canadian Bank and it was fixed before the end of the week without saying anything?
 Their developers obviously fast tracked adding the feature.
 Bravo.

 The app has aYou can setup the app to which is locked off from you but if you cancel the goal the money is freed back up immediately.
-I actually wish they would let you make it a little harder to cancel a goal, like use the GPS to require you to walk 2 kilometers or visit your relative in the rest home or something.
-There's plenty of time to add more features now that the fundamentals are addressed through and I think they're going to have to.
+You can also set-aside a certain amount from each transaction.
+I actually wish they would let you make it a little harder to cancel a goal, it would be awesome if they made use of the GPS to require you to visit the gym or neglected realative before the cancelation went through.
+Maybe it could be setup so another person has to approve of the cancelation?
+In the last couple of years they have added Joint Accounts, Virtual Cards (To pay online), More Analytics, Premium Cards, Apple Pay (As welll as pending Google Pay) and a lot of partnership integration.
 Without having the traditional bank offerings like Credit Cards and Mortgages on top of fees, it's hard to see where the profit comes from at this point.
 If they could figure out how to get really good at helping people save and invest their money that would be a nice way to stay "the good guys"

 I think that the only two people who directed their paycheque into Koho on day one are probably me and the founders mum.
 Despite making an early adopter move that I was certain I would be punished for it's been good so far and I've been pleasantly surprised.
 If you're a millennial who doesn't have a mortgage this product is made for you.
 It'll save you money in fees and giving you the power of a credit card without the credit will save you from yourself, also by the time you're ready to use more traditional financial instruments there's a pretty good chance there'll be other options for you that are better than the porridge being served by the big five.

-I'm in the process of closing down my bank accounts down with my existing bank which has been the opposite experience.
+As I moved across to Koho I decided to close down my existing bank accounts and had the opposite experience.
 Signed letters, visits to branches, multiple phone calls and emails.
-It feels like I'm in the middle or a divorce from an arranged marriage while on the honeymoon with my dream partner.
-As I work through the RBC "customer retention" flow chart I mutter out of the corner of my mouth "This is why you'll never see me again" and feel happy that Canada is finally being a shot at banking happiness even if the revenue model that will probably ruin it has yet to be unveiled.
+It felt like being in the middle or a divorce from an arranged marriage while on the honeymoon with my dream partner.
+As I worked through the RBC "customer retention" flow chart I mutter out of the corner of my mouth "This is why you'll never see me again" and feel happy that Canada is finally being given a shot at banking happiness even if it's not perfect.